Trees and the Law

 Where an owner has been convicted [for failing to comply with a replanting order] and the failure to comply in respect of which he or she was convicted is continued after the conviction, the owner shall be guilty of a further offence on every day on which such failure continues and for each such offence the person shall be liable— (a) on summary conviction, to a class E fine [i.e. a maximum fine of €500], or (b) on conviction on indictment, to a fine not exceeding €2,500.

-The appeal must be in writing, setting out the grounds and including a statement of the facts and contentions upon which the appellant intends to rely, along with any documentary evidence s/he wishes to submit in support of the appeal.
-The appeal must be sent to: Forestry Appeals
+The appeal relating to Felling Licences, construction of forest roads and Planting Licenses must be in writing, setting out the grounds and including a statement of the facts and contentions upon which the appellant intends to rely, along with any documentary evidence he/she wishes to submit in support of the appeal.
+The appeal must be sent to:

-If the applicant or third party is still dissatisfied following the decision of the Forestry Appeals Committee, s/he may seek a judicial review and / or contact the Office of the Ombudsman.
+If the applicant or third party is still dissatisfied following the decision of the Forestry Appeals Committee, he/she may seek a judicial review and/or contact the Office of the Ombudsman.

-Trees, Forests and the Law in Ireland.
-Damian McHugh and Gerhardt Gallagher (Coford, 2004)
+Trees, Forests and the Law in Ireland Authors: Gerhardt Gallagher, Damian McHugh (Coford, 2004)